ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step6/handson7.md

 Here below you can see the example of an application which is performing same task without LPBAM.

-ADC is set at 1.5Clk cycles sampling and 4MHz MSIK.
+As for the LPBAM example, ADC4 is set at 1.5Clk cycles sampling and 4MHz MSIK.
 LPTIM is still changing frequency between 256Hz and 64Hz and it is powered by LSI

 ---